 The filtering of the stacked data is designed to remove or minimize high frequency noise that can not be sourced from the geology.
 An overburden stripped response was generated by subtracting the off-time response from the on-time response for the X1 to X16 and Z1 to Z16 channels.
-New RMS emulation channel windows, Z1New to Z6New and X1New, were calculated based on the original 6 zcomponent and 1 x-component channels that the AeroTEM I system recorded in order to provide for compatibility and comparisons with earlier AeroTEM surveys.
+New RMS emulation channel windows, Z1New to Z6New and X1New, were calculated based on the original 6 z-component and 1 x-component channels that the AeroTEM I system recorded in order to provide for compatibility and comparisons with earlier AeroTEM surveys.

-The picked EM anomalies plotted on the survey maps were hand interpreted with the aid of an automated pick of the stream data.
-Apparent bedrock EM anomalies were characterized as either thick or thin conductors based on excursions in the Z and X channel responses.
-These picked anomalies were then reviewed and edited by a geophysicist to determine the conductor type (thick or thin) as well as to discriminate between bedrock and overburden sources.
+The picked EM anomalies plotted on the survey maps are hand interpreted with the aid of an automated pick of the stream data.
+Apparent bedrock EM anomalies are auto-picked from positive peak excursions in the off-time Z channel responses.
+These auto-picked anomalies were then reviewed and edited by a geophysicist to discriminate between bedrock and conductive overburden responses.